jakeclements/gh-security/README.md

 Goto https://github.com/settings/tokens/new?scopes=repo, gh-security requires "all repo" scopes to pull package security data.
 Token expiration is up to you, if a token expires you can regenerate and add a new one by repeating these steps.

 **Adding the token to gh-security**
-Run `npx auth set [your-token]` replacing `[your-token]` with the token you generated above to set the token.
+Run `npx gh-security auth set [your-token]` replacing `[your-token]` with the token you generated above to set the token.
 This token persists across installs of the app.

-Run `npx auth view` to verify your authorisation token has been added, if successful you should see your token.
+Run `npx gh-security auth view` to verify your authorisation token has been added, if successful you should see your token.

 ### Adding repositories to scan